eriknyquist/deep_space_trader/README.rst

   the current planet.
 Only items that the current planet already holds will be sold (free samples can only be provided via the "Sell items" button).

-* **"Add to warehouse" button**: Allows the player to move 1 or more of the selected item from their ship to the warehouse.
+* **"To warehouse" button**: Allows the player to move 1 or more of the selected item from their ship to the warehouse.
 Unlike the player's ship, the warehouse has infinite capacity, but only one move to/from the warehouse per day is allowed (i.e. one trip to the warehouse per day).
 Additional warehouse trips per day can be purchased from the Store